International Divorce in Japan

 Under the Japanese laws the spouse who caused a reason for divorce should pay the consolation money.
-A typical example of such cause is flirtation.
+A typical example of such cause is infidelity.
 The amount of the consolation money varies depending upon the cases.
 There were cases in the past that the money in the neighborhood of one million yen was ordered by the Japanese court and that the one close to ten million yen was ordered by the Japanese court.
 Our law office is in a position to provide a client with a rough idea of such amount of money after studying the situations of the client’s case.

 The distribution of property between spouses under the Japanese laws, means to distribute the common property accumulated during marriage.
 Basically it is distributed equally between the spouses with some exceptions.
 The property includes real estate (such as house and land), financial property (such as cash, deposits, shares, bonds, etc.).
 Accordingly the property distribution may become a large amount.

 Under the Japanese laws there are such matters as parental authority (parental rights), parent-child visitation or contacts and child support money pertaining to a child matter.

 Parental authority (parental rights or custody) can be simply summarized to decide who of the spouses has the right to live with the child daily after the divorce.
 If there is no conflict between the spouses, they can decide the matter based on their mutual agreement.
 However, if no agreement is reached, a decision is made by a court.
 In such a case, who is the child’s caretaker, the age and will of the child and other matters are considered.
 In addition, Japanese Civil Code does not accept Joint Parental Rights (or Joint Custody) yet, but currently only accepts Sole Parental Rights (or Sole Custody).

 It is possible for the spouse who has no parental authority to visit and contact the child periodically.
 There is a case to agree to make such visitation and contact a few times a month at the time of divorce in view of each life of the divorced couple.